hongwanliu/DarkHistory/sphinx/index.rst

 DarkHistory
 #######################################

 Welcome to the DarkHistory page!
-Here, users will find installation instructions and the detailed documentation of the code.
+Here, users will find installation instructions and detailed documentation of the code.

 .. contents:: Table of Contents
     :depth: 2